 CLAT Recommended Books and Magazines

-Canidates can also take the help of Books and Magazines for preparing for the exam.
+Candidates can also take the help of CLAT Books and Magazines for preparing for the exam.
 Here in the table, we mention the important books and magazines which help to CLAT Preparation in 30 Days.

 |English is Easy||Chetan Anand Singh|

 |Books and Magazines|

 Q) Can I prepare for CLAT in 1 month?

 A) - For preparing CLAT in one month, candidates need to give 8-9 hours of study that includes each section of the exam.
 Applicants need to make time table before start preparing, as he/she starts preparing before a month.
 The following time table makes it easy to remember the topics and sections getting complete.